Liberty University (VA) Camps Frequently Asked Questions:

 How do the games work?

 Players hit in numerical order and change positions every inning.
 Each player will play his primary position the most, followed by his secondary position.
-Primary pitchers will throw to twice as many hitters as secondary pitchers.
+Primary and Secondary pitchers will throw a certain number of innings (based on number of hitters per inning, not outs).
 The number of innings and amount of at-bats each player gets will be determined by how many players sign up for certain positions.
 We strive to provide each player an equal and fair amount of at-bats, innings played, and innings pitched as possible.

 Have there been Elite Campers who have gone on to play baseball at Liberty?

 Yes.
 Every year we have had players in Elite Camp who have gone on to play baseball at Liberty.

 What kind of lunch is provided for the players?

 Pizza or a boxed lunch will be provided.
 If a player wants something different, they can bring their own lunch.

 Can parents stay around and watch camp?